 It’s very rare that you can tune two guitars exactly the same way.
 What I mean by that is the small nuances when it comes to pitch and tuning.
 To notice them you need to be fully focused.
 I recommend you to use the tuner first and then fine-tune by ear.
 Never rely on the tuner alone.
 Learn which strings need to be a bit high or low compared to the tuner to have the chords sound perfect.
 Sometimes also the B and high E need to be different from what the tuner shows.
 When you focus and listen, you will know what you need to do.

 The more accurate the tuner, the more it helps you.
 Please do remember that there are differences between the tuners as explained in my previous post.
 The most important lesson here is that the tuner only tells you when individual strings are in tune.
 Yet, what it doesn’t show is whether the chords sound great or not.
 So always trust your ear when tuning the guitar and never trust the tuner alone.

 Learn more guitar-related tips

 Thank you for reading part 4 of my guitar tuning series.
 From the bottom of my heart I hope this post will help you tune your guitar and especially the G string.
 If you find this post helpful, please share it on social media.
 That way you will help your friends to benefit from the information too.

-To record your music on tape at Astia-studio, contact me by clicking here and let’s continue from there.
+To hear your guitar in great detail reserve a tape recording session with me at Astia-studio click here and let’s continue from there.
 Thank you very much and all the very best!